 The past few years have been frustrating for all connected to VDM.
-The VDM Board looks forward to a return to exploration activity and is confident that with further exploration the value and prospectivity of the projects will be evident.
+The VDM Board looks forward to a resolution with respect to its Angolan projects and the potential of a fresh start with a new project opportunity.

 I wish to thank my fellow directors, our employees, and all VDM stakeholders for their service and support to the Company.
 I once again would like to thank our largest shareholder, Australia Kengkong Investments Co Pty Ltd, for its continued support.